Yashsethi24/Credit_Score_Prediction/README.md

 Utilize unsupervised learning techniques to cluster data and identify underlying patterns related to credit scores.
 (Refer to notebook: UnsupervisedLearning.ipynb)

 ### Causal Inference
-Conduct causal inference analysis to determine the causal impact of various factors on credit scores, offering actionable insights for customers to improve their creditworthiness.
+Conduct causal inference analysis to determine the causal impact of late payments on credit scores, offering actionable insights for customers to improve their creditworthiness.
 (Refer to notebook: Causal_Inference.ipynb)

 ---